ermshiperete/job-dsl-plugin-wiki/Real-World-Examples.md

-This page shows how to use Groovy feature in the DSL for advanced scripting.
+This page shows how to use Groovy features in the DSL for advanced scripting.

 Variables